bwatkinson/pnfs-lattice/README.md

 Clients reach the correct MDS via NFSv4 `fs_locations` referrals (NFS4ERR_MOVED).
 Data servers are standard unpatched knfsd instances, registered with TCP and/or RDMA endpoints.

+(Additional sharding options in QA and to be added)

 ### Data Flow